So, let’s talk about sex, baby :-)

 - “Se masturber, se branler” (common slang) = to masturbate, jerk off.

-- “Jouir” = to come sexually – watch out with this verb that online translator still use to say “to enjoy”.
+- “Jouir” = to come sexually – watch out with this French verb that online translators still use to say “to enjoy”!!!
 It has changed through time and now is mostly used to say to come sexually.

 - “Ejaculer” = to ejaculate